AtharvChauhan-0/ImageResize/README.md

 # ImageResize
-A simple serverless image processing service using Google Cloud functions and written in Java and GoLang
+A simple serverless image processing service using Google Cloud functions in GoLang